-A large percentage of religion graduates are hired within a few months of graduation.
+- A large percentage of religion graduates are hired within a few months of graduation.

-- Southern’s undergraduate program in archeology is one of only several in the entire country and is the only one offered by a Seventh-day Adventist college or university.
+- Southern’s undergraduate program in archeology is one of only several in the entire country and one of only two offered by a Seventh-day Adventist college or university.

 - The missions major prepares students to serve as cross-cultural or hometown missionaries.